IamKay/100DaysOfCode/README.md

 * Day 5
   > Opened an issue and got the solution for the error.
 Not the element works.
 Meanwhile i began learning about PWAs.
 I'm thinking of starting a Udemy course on that.
 Will provide more info on that in later days.
 Now i added touch events as the final step of codelab.
 Will test it on an actual mobile tomorrow.

+  > UPDATE: Tested in the mobile simulator of Chrome.
+It works just fine.